 How to Make an Oxymel

-Who doesn’t love eating apple cider vinegar and honey?
+Who doesn’t love drinking apple cider vinegar and honey?
 Okay, so probably everyone.
 But as far as home remedies are concerned, ACV and honey pack a one-two punch.
 ACV helps alkalinize the body, which in turns kills bacteria and viruses.
 And raw honey relieves sore throats and inflammation.

 They’re certainly rockstars on their own but if you toss in a bunch of immune-boosting herbs you’re left with an herbal remedy even Rosemary Gladstar would be proud of.

 To fend off a cold, try herbs like ginger, cayenne pepper, garlic and lemon zest.
 To improve circulation and calm an upset stomach, go with rosemary and ginger.
 And for soothing nerves, toss in some lavender, nettles and chamomile.
+But don’t stop there.
+There are endless combinations of herbs you can use, so it’s important to pick the ones that work for you and your ailments.

 - 1/2 cup raw apple cider vinegar